Encourage Academic Integrity and Prevent Plagiarism

 Many methods exist to test whether students in your classes are plagiarizing.

-When confronted with a possible plagiarized paper, begin by asking these questions:
+When confronted with a possible plagiarized paper, begin by asking

 - Is the writing style consistent with that of the student's?
 Compare it to the in-class writng sample you collected at the beginning of the term.